airbytehq/airbyte/docs/integrations/sources/facebook-marketing.md

 ## Troubleshooting

-### Handling "Please reduce the amount of data" response from Facebook Graph API
+### Handling "_Please reduce the amount of data you're asking for, then retry your request_" response from Facebook Graph API

 This response indicates that the Facebook Graph API requires you to reduce the fields (amount of data) requested.
 To resolve this issue: